Dr Ian Baker

-I am the Programme Leader for our B.Sc Psychology degree.
-I am also the module leader for Quantitative Methods & Individual Differences, and Anomalistic Psychology & Parapsychology, and most of my teaching focusses on quantitative research methods.
-I teach across a range of modules at undergraduate level.
+I am the Programme Leader for our BSc (Hons) Psychology degree.
+I am also the module leader for Quantitative Methods & Individual Differences and Anomalistic Psychology & Parapsychology.
+Whilst most of my teaching focusses on quantitative research methods, I teach across a range of modules at undergraduate level.

-I have research interest in parapsychology, paranormal belief, religious belief, and the use of electrophysiology measures (eg, EEG, ERP, Skin Conductance, etc).
+I have research interest in parapsychology, paranormal belief, religious belief, and the use of electrophysiology measures (EEG, ERP, Skin Conductance, etc).

 - Associate Fellow of the British Psychological Society (AFBPsS)

 - Fellow of the Higher Education Academy (FHEA)

 - Part of the Core Advisory Group for the Mind-Matter Mapping Project